 Her debut political feature in Current Affairs Magazine, The Color of Economic Anxiety, was awarded the 2019 New York Association of Black Journalists Media Award for Newspaper/ Magazine feature.
 A Columbia Law School graduate, Malaika was an Articles Editor for the Columbia Journal of Race & Law.
+A full-time public policy attorney, Malaika writes legislation and examines federal and New York City housing policy.

 Prior to law school, she received her M.S. from the Columbia University School of Social Work, studying social welfare policy and social enterprise.
 She won the Benjamin and Agnes Louard Scholarship for her academic achievement and leadership in the school’s African-American community.
 Malaika graduated with a B.A. in English and African-American Studies from Emory University, where she was the co-Editor-in-Chief and co-founder of the Black student magazine, Black Star.